GOTO-OBS/gtecs-obs/README.md

 Make sure MariaDB is installed and configured (recommended over MySQL).

-Then run the `setup_obs.db` script to create a blank database with all the required tables.
+Then run the `setup_obsdb` script to create a blank database with all the required tables.
+Note you can use the `-d/--add-defaults` option to add in definitions for the basic GOTO telescopes, otherwise the database will be entirely empty.

 ### Configuration